 Bill and Hillary Clinton hate the rich.
 They left the White House broke and owing millions in legal fees.
-After quickly capitalizing with books, speeches and foundations they turned zero into an $80,000,000 fortune in a few short years.
+After quickly capitalizing with books, speeches and foundations they turned zero into a $55,000,000 fortune in a few short years.
 I’ve never heard of a job like that.
 I’m not referring to being President.
 I’m referring to hating the rich.
 It seems to magically make you…filthy rich.

 Al Gore is far richer than his old boss Bill Clinton.
 Gore the bore is worth about one billion dollars from his TV network, documentaries and stock options.
 All of that wealth is based on disliking the rich, and trying to tax them to death in order to save the world from global warming.
 But Gore uses more energy on one trip in his private jet than all of us do in a decade of driving.
 And Al’s 20,000 square foot mansion uses more electricity in a year than most of us pay for rent in a decade.
 And, don’t forget Gore started out the privileged son of a U.S. Senator.

 Or take New York’s disgraced ex-Governor Eliot Spitzer.
 The great anti-business, anti-Wall Street crusader never bothered to disclose that his daddy owns half the buildings on Manhattan’s Fifth Ave.
 I’ve never owned one building in my life, yet I fight for capitalism every day.
 I am a capitalist evangelist.
 Yet someone whose daddy practically owns the world’s most exclusive avenue takes great pleasure in putting self-made rich men in prison.
 Do you see the irony there?
 Do you see the pattern?